MicrosoftDocs/cpp-docs.tr-tr/docs/mfc/reference/cmfcoutlookbar-class.md

 ### <a name="parameters"></a>Parametreler
  [in] *bDown*
- `TRUE` Outlook Çubuğu aşağı kaydırma varsa veya `FALSE` yukarı kaydırma durumunda.
+ Outlook Çubuğu aşağı kaydırarak veya yukarı kaydırma, FALSE ise TRUE.

 ### <a name="remarks"></a>Açıklamalar